garden-io/garden/docs/using-garden/variables-and-templating.md

 ## Next steps

 For a full reference of the keys available in template strings, please look at the [Template Strings Reference](../reference/template-strings.md), as well as individual [providers](../reference/providers/README.md) for provider outputs, and [module types](../reference/module-types/README.md) for module and runtime output keys.

+Also take a look at our [Guides section](../guides/README.md) for various specific uses of Garden.